CSS Scroll-Driven

 & View Transition Patterns

-Master native CSS scroll-timeline and the @view-transition API.
-Eliminate JavaScript overhead, hit 60fps frame budgets, and build inclusive motion that works for everyone — on any device.
+Master native CSS scroll-timeline and the @view-transition rule.
+Eliminate JavaScript overhead, hit 60 fps frame budgets, and build inclusive motion that works for everyone — on any device.

-Modern web interfaces increasingly rely on declarative, GPU-accelerated motion to guide user attention without compromising performance or accessibility.
-By using native browser APIs — animation-timeline: scroll(), view(), and document.startViewTransition() — engineering teams can move complex animation logic off the main thread entirely, achieving deterministic frame timing that was once only possible with heavyweight JavaScript libraries.
+Modern web interfaces rely on declarative, GPU-accelerated motion to guide attention without compromising performance or accessibility.
+Using native browser APIs — animation-timeline: scroll(), view(), and document.startViewTransition() — teams can move animation logic off the main thread entirely, achieving deterministic frame timing that was once only possible with heavyweight JavaScript libraries.

-This site is a technical reference for frontend developers, UX/UI engineers, and motion designers who need to implement, debug, and optimize CSS scroll-driven animations and page transitions in production applications.
-Every pattern includes compositor-safe CSS, progressive enhancement strategies, framework sync examples for React, Vue, and Svelte, and strict prefers-reduced-motion support.
+This site is a technical reference for frontend developers and motion engineers who need to implement, debug, and optimise CSS scroll-driven animations and page transitions in production.
+Every pattern includes compositor-safe CSS, progressive enhancement strategies, framework examples for React, Vue, and Svelte, and prefers-reduced-motion support throughout.